 4. Anti-Spam Apps

 If you have a smartphone, there may be apps you can download to prevent spam.
-Search your app store and you'll see a lot of options come up.
+Search your app store, and you'll see many options come up.

 5. Protect Your Information